filecoin-project/lotus/documentation/en/cli-curio.md

 ## curio guided-setup
 ```
 NAME:
-   curio guided-setup - Run the guided setup for migrating from lotus-miner to Curio
+   curio guided-setup - Run the guided setup for migrating from lotus-miner to Curio or Creating a new Curio miner

 USAGE:
    curio guided-setup [command options] [arguments...]